 The Neighbors: Income

-The neighbors in the North Sacramento neighborhood in Sacramento are lower-middle income, making it a below average income neighborhood.
+The neighbors in the North Sacramento neighborhood in Sacramento are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower